95th Training Division: Interwar period

-Pursuant to the National Defense Act of 1920, the 95th Division was reconstituted in the Organized Reserve on 24 June 1921, allotted to the Eighth Corps Area, and assigned to the XVIII Corps.
+As ordered by the National Defense Act of 1920, the 95th Division was reconstituted in the Organized Reserve on 24 June 1921, allotted to the Eighth Corps Area, and assigned to the XVIII Corps.
 The division was further allotted to the state of Oklahoma as its home area.
 The division headquarters was organized on 31 August 1921 at the Oklahoma State Capitol building in Oklahoma City.
 It was moved on 3 May 1922 to the Tradesmen's National Bank Building in that city, and moved once again in August 1924 to 203-1⁄2 West Grand Avenue.
 The headquarters remained there until activated for World War II.
 To maintain communications with the officers of the division, the chief of staff published a newsletter titled "The Observation Post."
 The newsletter informed the division's members of such things as when and where the inactive training sessions were to be held, what the division's summer training quotas were, where the camps were to be held, and which units would be assigned to help conduct the Citizens' Military Training Camps (CMTC).

-The designated mobilization and training station for the division was Fort Sill, Oklahoma, the location where much of the 95th Division's training activities occurred in the interwar years.
+The designated mobilization and training station for the division was Fort Sill, Oklahoma, where much of the 95th Division's training activities occurred in the interwar years.
 The subordinate infantry regiments of the division held their summer training with the 3rd Battalion, 20th Infantry Regiment, 1925–27; 1st Battalion, 38th Infantry Regiment, 1927–33; and the 3rd Battalion, 29th Infantry Regiment, 1933–39 at Fort Sill.
 Other units, such as the special troops, artillery, engineers, aviation, medical, and quartermaster, trained at various posts in the Eighth Corps Area.
 For example, the division's artillery trained at Fort Sill with the 1st Field Artillery; the 320th Engineer Regiment trained at Fort Sam Houston, Texas, and Fort Logan, Colorado, with the 2nd Engineer Regiment; the 320th Medical Regiment trained at Fort Sam Houston with the 2nd Medical Regiment; and the 320th Observation Squadron trained at Brooks Field, Texas.
 In addition to the unit training camps, the infantry regiments of the division rotated responsibility to conduct the CMTC training held at Fort Sill each year.